International-Data-Spaces-Association/ids-specification/transfer/transfer.process.protocol.md

 #### Description

-The `TransferError` is an object returned by a consumer or [Provider](../model/terminology.md#provider) indicating an error has occurred.
+The `TransferError` is an object returned by a [Consumer](../model/terminology.md#consumer) or [Provider](../model/terminology.md#provider) indicating an error has occurred.
 It does not cause a state transition.